New HHS Report Released on Transgender Day of Visibility Offers Updated, Evidence-Based Roadmap for Supporting and Affirming LGBTQI+ Youth

 Anyone seeking treatment for mental health conditions should call SAMHSA’s National Helpline at 800-662-HELP (4357) or visit findtreatment.gov.

 If you or someone you know is struggling or in crisis, help is available.
-Call or text 988 or chat 988lifeline.org.
+Call or text 988 or chat 988lifeline.orgExit Disclaimer.